 - Two-dimensional works must be photographed to omit matting and framing.

 - Three-dimensional works must be photographed using a neutral background and stable surface.
 Consider using a light box to photograph three-dimensional work.

 - Adjust camera's image quality setting to "fine" or the highest resolution possible.

 - File format must be JPEG.

 Eastern New Mexico University will exercise due care in handling all artwork submitted.
-ENMU, the Runnels Gallery, the Department of Art, Golden Student Success Center or any of their agents will not be responsible for loss or damage to any artwork, whether such work is on display, in storage, or in transit to or from the artist.
+ENMU, the Runnels Gallery, Golden Student Success Center, or any of their agents will not be responsible for any artwork lost or damaged, whether on display, in storage, or in transit to or from the artist.
 All accepted artwork must remain on display until the close of the exhibition.
 ENMU assumes the right to photograph any work for catalog or publicity purposes and to use the artist's name.
-The submission of artwork to this exhibit will be understood to imply agreement and consent on the part of the artist with the conditions set forth here.
-I hereby agree to the liability clause and to abide by all the rules and stipulations set forth in this exhibition.
+The artwork submitted to this exhibit will be understood to imply agreement and consent on the artist's part with the conditions set forth here.
+I agree to the liability clause and abide by all the rules and stipulations this exhibition outlines.